MotherTeresaHS/gbdk/README.md

 ====================================

 To build a new game, go to the ./game folder
+In here is a game.c file, that is the "Hello, World!" program for the GameBoy.

 Run the following command:
 ```
 /opt/gbdk/bin/lcc -o game.gb game.c